FuelLabs/fuels-ts/apps/docs/src/guide/introduction/getting-started.md

 ## Further Resources and Next Steps

-For a more in-depth, step-by-step guide on working with the wider Fuels ecosystem, check out the [Developer Quickstart](https://docs.fuel.network/guides/quickstart/).
+For a more in-depth, step-by-step guide on working with the wider Fuel ecosystem, check out the [Developer Quickstart](https://docs.fuel.network/guides/quickstart/).
 This guide covers:

-1. Installing all tools needed to develop with the Fuels ecosystem.
+1. Installing all tools needed to develop with the Fuel ecosystem.

 2. Writing your first Sway Project.